Vjeroen/PurpleCrew/README.md

   Leverage `self.state.<models>` for better state tracking between agents, ensuring smoother multi-agent cooperation and memory sharing.

 - **Tool Expansion**
   Incorporate additional cybersecurity, operations, and infrastructure tools into the agents' toolboxes.

+- **Cloud Expansion**
+  The curren PoC is build on top of Azure and sysmon logging forwarded to Sentinel SIEM, in the near future support will be added for other cloud environments and detection technology.

 - **UI/UX Improvements**
   Extend or refine the simple front-end API Calls  for better visualization of tasks, crew states, and operational reports.